impact of recession on your business

 IMPACT OF COVID-19:

-According to the COVID 19 standard, manufacturers have been utilising edge-computing power connectors to improve the connection between the device and cloud storage.
+According to the COVID-19 standard, manufacturers have been utilising edge-computing power connectors to improve the connection between the device and cloud storage.
 Sensitive data transmissions necessitate enhanced data protection protocols, which edge-computing connectors provide.
 The work-from-home trend has increased demand for these connectors, which are heavily used in data transmission by the industrial and IT sectors.
 On the other hand, the manufacturing of cable connectors in China has been halted throughout the pandemic, affecting the overall growth of the Cable Connector Market.
 Because China is the world's largest producer of consumer electronics and cable connectors.
-Some of the world's largest manufacturers of cable connectors, such as TE connectivity, have a presence in China.
+Some of the world's largest manufacturers of cable connectors, such as TE Connectivity, have a presence in China.
 The prolonged lockdown caused by pandemics has had an impact on the cable connectors industry's production and logistics.
 On the other hand, retailers and distributors were also closed during the pandemic, which hampered the growth of the cable connector market.

 MARKET SEGMENT: